Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants: Results

 \subsection{Investigating Answer Prompting}

-The previously explored settings focus on investigating the effects of assisting free-text generation using GAAs.
-However, the QA crowdsourcing setting also involves answer annotation, which we also explore in seek of efficiency gains.
-Here, we explore GAAs trained on datasets with adversarially-sourced components and the same three sampling strategies as previously, with the addition of providing annotators with an answer suggestion.
+The settings explored in the previous sections focus on investigating the effects of assisting free-text generation of the questions using GAAs.
+However, the QA crowdsourcing setting also involves annotation of answer spans, which we also explore in the search for efficiency gains.
+Here, we explore GAAs trained on datasets with adversarially-sourced components and the same three sampling strategies as previously (likelihood, uncertainty and adversarial), while additionally providing annotators with an answer suggestion.
 In essence, this is similar to an answer and question validation setting, with the difference that annotators have the ability to freely modify both answer and question, or request additional suggestions.
-Results are shown in Table~\ref{tab:results_answer_prompting}.
-We find that answer prompting is incredibly effective at improving annotation efficiency, providing gains in all six experimental settings while also providing improved vMER results in some cases.
-We also see very similar downstream performance result patterns to the previous set of experiments -- for performance on the more challenging evaluation sets (\dataset{BERT} and \dataset{RoBERTa}), an AdversarialQA-trained GAA with likelihood sampling gives best performance, while for performance on SQuAD and \dataset{BiDAF}, a GAA trained on examples including SQuAD coupled with uncertainty sampling gives best performance.
-This consistency in performance patterns serves to further highlight our previous observation that, while using GAAs provides considerable gains in both the efficiency of the annotation process and effectiveness in terms of downstream results, the ideal annotation setup should be selected based on the target downstream evaluation.
+Results for our experiments involving answer assistance are shown in Table~\ref{tab:results_answer_prompting}.
+We find that answer prompting is very effective at improving annotation efficiency, providing gains in all six experimental settings while also providing improved vMER results in all cases.
+We also see very similar downstream performance result patterns to the previous set of experiments -- for performance on the more challenging evaluation sets (\dbert{} and \droberta{}), an AdversarialQA-trained GAA with likelihood sampling gives best performance, while for performance on \squad{}, a GAA trained on examples including \squad{} gives the best results.
+As previously discussed and as shown in Appendix~{\ref{appendix:plussquad}}, adding \squad{} examples to the training data mitigates this effect.
+The consistency in performance patterns serves to further highlight the previous observation that, while using GAAs provides considerable gains in both the efficiency of the annotation process and effectiveness in terms of downstream results, the ideal annotation setup should be selected based on the target downstream evaluation.
+It is also worth highlighting the considerable performance improvements on the more challenging AdversarialQA evaluation sets observed when using an AdversarialQA-trained GAA even over adversarial data collection.